Do I have to have my own instrument?

-How can I get an instrument locker in Goodspeed or in the new Logan Art Center?
+How can I get an instrument locker in Goodspeed or Logan Center for the Arts?

-Instrument lockers in the Logan Center for the Arts can be requested in the Department of Music Performance Program Office, Logan 217. *note how this is being handled during COVID
+Instrument lockers in the Logan Center for the Arts can be requested by emailing Maria Savannah at email@example.com.

 Priority for locker assignments in both locations is granted to students who are active in the Department of Music Performance Program.
 Lockers are to be used for the storage of instruments, and not for coats, books, or sheet music.